julianearning/Boids/README.md

 - max turn angle

 I still have to test a lot and want to parallelize it, so that more fishes can be simulated without dropping framerate (right now, about 1000 fishes can be done at 60fps).
 The radius search can be optimized too.
 Right now, I just iterate over all other fishes (O(n^2)) because I'm unsure which data structure would be most advantageous for constantly changing data.
-Also, the fishes like to circle, which I'm pretty sure is due to some kind of bug?
-My JavaScript implementation didn't do that.

-## Installation
+## Usage

 Install SFML and Boost if necessary, then do: